mirabeau-nl/frontend-boilerplate/migration-guide.md

-# Frontend Bootstrap Migration Guide
+# Frontend Boilerplate Migration Guide

 ## When not to update
 This new version introduces a couple of breaking changes.
 When not to update: